The Government is just like the All Blacks with its Three Waters reforms

 OPINION:

 What's the difference between the Government and the All Blacks?
-Nothing.
+In my opinion, nothing.
 Because they both tell us what we don't want to hear.

+It seems to me the answers to two major questions are the same.
 Are you going to sack Ian Foster?
 No. Are you going to scrap Three Waters?
 No.

-And that message was coming through loud and clear today from the Associate Local Government Minister, Kieran McAnulty.
+And that message was to me coming through loud and clear today from the Associate Local Government Minister, Kieran McAnulty.

 He's a bit like Joe Schmidt who's been brought in to help get the All Blacks across the line.
 McAnulty seems to have been given the job of getting Three Waters across the line.